You are here

 The NMP role

 In the UK, a range of non-medical healthcare professionals can qualify as NMPs.
-In general practice, most NMPs are pharmacists or nurses but they could, for example, be paramedics or physiotherapists.
+In general practice, most NMPs are pharmacists or nurses.
+They could also be for example, paramedics or physiotherapists.

 NMPs can be independent or supplementary prescribers.